-Other areas were places were areas like the former Davis Avenue, which was renamed to Martin Luther King Avenue, or small sections of what is now Toulminville.
+Other areas were places like the former Davis Avenue, which was renamed to Martin Luther King Avenue, or small sections of what is now Toulminville.

-Today, the community has grown and expanded into a number of places like Cody Road in West Mobile, south of Government Street in neighborhoods like Navco, Maysville, Down The Bay, and projects of Baltimore, Birdsville, and RV Taylor.
+Today, the Mobile Alabama black population has grown and expanded into a number of places like Cody Road in West Mobile or neighborhoods south of Government Street like Navco, Maysville, Down The Bay, and the housing projects of Baltimore, Birdsville, and R.V.
+Taylor.

-While north of Spring Hill Avenue there is neighborhoods from Crichton and Toulminville to the Roger Willams and Orange Grove housing complexes, and not to forget the city of Prichard.
+While north of Spring Hill Avenue the Mobile Alabama black population is located in neighborhoods like Crichton and Toulminville, the Roger Willams and Orange Grove housing complexes, as well the city of Prichard.

-The city of Prichard, which is a large community that is north of downtown Mobile, is another section of the Mobile Alabama ghetto that has its own reputation with communities like Snug Harbor, Gulf and Alabama Village, Bessemer Projects, Smurf Village, Trinity Gardens, and more.
+The city of Prichard is another section of the Mobile Alabama ghetto that has its own reputation with communities like Snug Harbor, Gulf and Alabama Village, Bessemer Projects, Smurf Village, Trinity Gardens, and more.

-The city of Prichard’s story is similar to many other communities around the country like what Gary is to Chicago or East St Louis is to the city of St. Louis, Prichard is to the city of Mobile.
+The story of Prichard Alabama history is similar to many other communities around the country like what Gary, Indiana is to Chicago or East St Louis is to the city of St. Louis, Prichard is to the city of Mobile.

-Prichard started out as a suburb of Mobile, being located right outside of the city limits, that later changed and declined towards the end of the century, beginning in the 1960s and 70s.
+Prichard started out as a suburb of Mobile, being located right outside of the city limits, that later changed and declined beginning in the 1960s and 70s.

 The main cause of Prichard’s decline was a loss of a tax base as many people and businesses fled the community, as Prichard was becoming predominantly black.

-A land grab with the community of Plateau becoming part of the city of Mobile, in order for the city council to control the black vote of Prichard, would later hurt Prichard’s tax base, along with a lack of receiving proper government funding and grant other than the money the city of Prichard receives from public housing.*
+A land grab with the community of Plateau becoming part of the city of Mobile, in order for the city council to control the black vote of Prichard, would later hurt Prichard’s tax base.**

-Currently, communities of the Mobile Alabama ghetto are once again changing especially within the city’s housing projects.
+Currently, communities of the city are once again changing especially within the Mobile Alabama ghetto of the city’s housing projects.

-Neighborhoods like Orange Grove or Prichard’s Bessemer Projects were some of the first housing complexes to be transformed and rebuilt, as Orange Grove was once one of the biggest housing projects in the state and now has strict tenant policy with only a few blocks left.
+Neighborhoods like Orange Grove or Prichard’s Bessemer Projects were some of the first housing complexes to be transformed and rebuilt.

 Areas like Happy Hills, R.V.
-Taylor, Birdsville, and a couple of other complexes are next to be transformed into a mixed-income community with a funding of millions of dollars to newly rebuild the neighborhoods, while many of the old residents are being relocated or displaced.
+Taylor, Birdsville, and a couple of other complexes are next to change into a mixed-income community with millions of dollars funding to rebuild the neighborhoods, while many of the old residents are being relocated or displaced.